|Rogue elephant smoking and drinking. www.jantoo.com|

 |Elephants and bananas. www.gettyimages.com|

 Whichever farms he visited, after his return, they would appear as if they were ravaged by a storm brewing out the Bay of Bengal off the coast of Nagapatnam or a twister from the Tornado Alley in the USA.
-A green house for tomatoes was leveled to the ground.
+As for metal fences, no problems, he would crush them to the grounds and trespass the farms.
+A green house for tomatoes was levelled to the ground.
+A huge water barrel lay crushed like plasticine, as if moved over by a road roller.
 A big banana farm was dotted with scores of wilting plants snapped into two and bunches and tiers damaged badly.
 He liked banana stem in the core (in local language Vazhithundu).
 Almost there was no farm in this vicinity that he had not visited and caused untold miseries to the owners.
 Last year, he visited as many as 25 villages, damaging crops and houses.
 No casualty at all.
 He never failed to leave a trail of destruction and chaos.
+All he wanted was, when he got a chance he would like to eat to his heart's content.
+If he had a pain limbs like humans, he would hitch his belt pat his belly!!

 |elephants and bees.bellowsbees.blogspot.com|